boyski/pmaudit/README.md

 Not a flaw, just a fact: usual dependency generation techniques such as gcc -M restrict themselves to a given language but file-level auditing records every file read or written.
-Thus it may include not just .h files but makefiles, shell scripts, etc.
+Thus it may include not just .h files but makefiles, shell scripts, etc. This is generally considered a feature.

 ### Tricky Shell Scripting